Now’s the perfect time to book an eye exam, shop for new glasses, or stock up on contact lenses.

 The drops or ointments your optometrist prescribes for an eye infection or to relieve dry eye symptoms are a legit HSA expense.
 Things like cataract surgery and eye pressure monitors for people with a damaged optic nerve due to glaucoma are also covered.

-When Your HSA Comes with a Deadline
+Use Your HSA When: It Comes with a Deadline

 If you’ve combined an HSA with what’s known as a limited-purpose FSA (LPFSA), you do need to put a big red circle around December 31 on your calendar as a reminder to spend that money.